Temporomandibular Disorders (TMD)

 - Health history.
 Your healthcare provider will ask if you have a past history of facial or jaw pain when you chew, bite, or open your mouth.
 Your provider will ask if you have had cracking, popping, or noise when opening or closing your mouth.

 - Physical exam.
 Your provider will check if you have facial or jaw pain when moving your jaw, or can’t open your mouth wide.
-He or she will also check for TM joint noises when you open or close your mouth.
+They will also check for TMJ noises when you open or close your mouth.

 - Imaging tests.
 X-rays, CT scans, and MRIs may be used to clarify a diagnosis.